-Welcome to the Guided Tour Of Dynamics 365 for IT Professionals
+Tour Dynamics 365 for Finance & Operations: IT Professionals

 Get real-time information on almost any device, at any time.
-Dynamics 365 for Operations simplifies and accelerates business process changes.
-And it’s based in the cloud, so it integrates with legacy systems and scales globally with ease.
+Dynamics 365 Enterprise for Finance and Operations simplifies and accelerates business processes.
+And it’s based in the cloud, so it integrates with other line of business systems (if they are not all replaced by Dynamics!) and scales globally with ease.
 So your organization benefits from:

 - Rapid business transformation

 - Cost-effectively supports the IT needs of the business through Life Cycle Services (LCS)

 The Azure based collaboration portal allows project managers, IT professionals, and partners visibility into the deployment of your Dynamics 365 Enterprise projects.
 This project transparency allows your company better time to value, and lower total cost of ownership.